dnanexus/dxWDL/README.md

 }
 ```

-The dx_extern.wdl file will be:
+The WDL definition file will be:
 ```
 task concat {
   String a